dowjones/intentionjs/_posts/2013-08-05-practice-what-you-preach.md

 #### Structuring CSS
 A productive practice for writing non-conflict CSS is to start with the very general and move towards specificity.
 Take, for example, a responsive `header` element.

-First, we begin with the general: mostly colors, but also some padding values.
+First, we begin with the general: mostly colors but also sizing properties.

 {% highlight css %}
 header{